Dutch elegant engraved brass snuff box from the 18th century

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the creation of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Original Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+It originated during Napoleon’s reign, characterized by strong similarities and references to Roman and Greek ornamentation.

 Lion paws and eagle heads are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
+Currently, many global brands recreate furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially crucial when searching for a luxurious antique that suits your interior.
+This is especially crucial when searching for a luxurious antique that fits your interior.

 Attributes / Details